Refined Sugar Ages Our Body

 All cells within our bodies have an internal signalling mechanism which detects and responds to elevated glucose levels in the blood.
 When cells detect this excess blood sugar levels, a whole series of biochemical reactions come into play to manage this burden and it is here that chromium plays a part.
 Chromium increases uptake and breakdown of sugar by the cells effectively lowering blood sugar levels.
 Interestingly, chromium also displays a unique property in that it selectively lowers blood glucose levels – its action only occurs when glucose levels are high and not when they are normal.

 Scientists have discovered that the most important time to help regulate blood sugar is immediately after eating.
 During this period, blood sugar levels can spike dramatically inflicting low level damage, which is cumulative on all the glands and tissues within the body.
 Chromium helps reduce the time that these tissues are exposed to glucose and its metabolites.

-Optimized Chromium with Crominex 3+ should help to keep glucose levels within the normal limits and prevent sugar spikes after each meal.
+Lamberts GTF Chromium should help to keep glucose levels within the normal limits and prevent sugar spikes after each meal.
 Remember, in a lifetime we are going to be ingesting a fair number of meals which means sugar spikes on a daily basis let alone the sugar that is already going to be present in many of our meals.